Bakurius/Bakurius/README.md

 - 🌱 I’m currently learning 1.
 C++
 - 💞️ I’m looking to collaborate on politicions
 - 📫 How to reach me... https://www.facebook.com/
 - ⚡ Fun fact: ...
-I have an IQ of 146, higher-order thinking skills (based on Bloom's Taxonomy), far-sighted thoughts, and the ability to write not only code but also about the inner realities of humans.
+I have an IQ of 146, higher-order thinking skills (based on Bloom's Taxonomy), and a visionary mindset that allows me to think far ahead.
+Beyond my ability to write code, I excel in capturing the       essence of human nature—expressing emotions, motivations, fears, dreams, and the intricacies of the human condition through my writing.

   D = Discipline
   R = Routine